code-woncheol/code-woncheol/README.md

 ### My role
 - Providing project suggestions and ideas
-- Designing user and administrator processes
-- UX/UI design
+- User and administrator process and DB design- UX/UI design
 - FE (Manage, maintain and build components using React)
 - Manage and maintain the entire project
+- Arduino programming and production
  <p>If you would like to know more about my project, please visit <a href="https://github.com/MATJUDA/MATJUDA">GitHub</a>.</p>

   <h3>Tech Stack</h3>